Dog friendly camping QLD: 5 places to camp with dogs near Brisbane

 Camping is just $15 per night for 2 adults, or $20 for a family.
 There’s both powered and unpowered camping spots and you can choose from a shaded or non-shaded spot.
 The creek is close by, and there’s a private swimming hole to enjoy, if the weather’s nice enough for a dip.

-Dogs are not only welcome here but are encouraged to enjoy the large area of farm land and creeks available.
+Dogs are not only welcome here, but are encouraged to enjoy the large area of farm land and creeks available.
 Being a working station, you’ll need to keep them under control at all times.
+Coleyville Lodge isn’t just dog-friendly, it’s horse-friendly too!
+If you happen to be an equine enthusiast, this is your place to camp.

 Golden Beach Holiday Park Caloundra